wp-plugins/sp-client-document-manager/readme.txt

 * Released two premium addons, dropbox integration and sub projects.
 * Fixed a flash upload bug
 * Total rewrite of the ajax core

-= 1.6.0 =

-* Fixed a quick shortcode bug.

-= 1.6.1 =

-* Fixed an error when viewing admin uploader and users are part of a group

-= 1.6.3 =

-* Fixed a security hole when backing out of a project displaying files from other useres.
-* Fixed a bug that was not allowing the adding of projects in the admin file uploader.
-* Replaced the buttons with a nice dropdown menu with hooks for the addons.
-* Added lots of hooks and actions for extending CDM

-= 1.6.4 =

-*Fixed multisite permissions issue. (please update both free and premium)

-= 1.6.5 =

-*Update to timthumb

 = 1.6.6 =